wjzeng/postgres/README.md

 # ZHEAP on PostgreSQL 13

-This is a *TEMPORAL WORKING* repository for ZHEAP upgrading, which developing branch is `REL_13_ZHEAP`.
+This is a temporal working repository for ZHEAP upgrading, which developing branch is `REL_13_ZHEAP`.

-The original ZHEAP repository doesn't consider version upgrades.
-Therefore, upgrade work will be done in this temporary repository.

-In the future, I plan to merge it with the ZHEAP repository.

-## Current status and Branch
+## Current status

-This is based on PG version 13 beta 3 (2020.9.9 version).
+This is based on PG version 13.0.
+(REL_13_STABLE: commit db8e60b82d6af88a4c8e1f9572abd5f5d84906b2)

-The developing branch is `REL_13_ZHEAP`.

 + pgbench can be done.
-+ Passed regression test (make check).
++ All regression test and isolation test are passed except six tests shown bellow.
-+ Passed tests (make check-world) without `eval-plan-qual-trigger`.
++ There are six serious issues which are inherited from the original EDB's zheap.
+  - Regression test
+    + TRIGGER related issue in src/test/regress/sql/trigger.sql
+    + SAVEPOINT related issue in src/test/regress/sql/transactions.sql
+    + ROW LEVEL SECURITY related issue in src/test/regres/sql/rowsecrity.sql
+  - Isolation test
+    + TRIGGER related issue in src/test/isolation/specs/eval-plan-qual-trigger.specs
+    + SERIALIZABILITY related issue in src/test/isolation/specs/update-conflict-out.specs
+    + DEADLOCK DETECTING related issue in src/test/isolation/specs/tuplelock-upgrade-no-deadlock.specs

 ## Compile